Victoria Australia

 Yarra Valley, Dandenongs and The Ranges

-Yarra Valley, Dandenongs and The Ranges - In this region full of beautiful villages, drive through tall mountain ash, stop at a winery for lunch or head up to the hills for some cross country skiing.
+Yarra Valley, Dandenongs and The Ranges - In this region with beautiful villages, you can drive through tall mountain ash, stop at a winery for lunch or head up to the mountains for some cross country skiing.

 Dotted throughout the Dandenong Ranges are quaint villages such as Olinda, Gembrook, Belgrave, Emerald and Sassafras, home to some of Melbourne's best gardens, and famous for Devonshire cream teas.